1egoman/gate-language/docs/Language/GettingStarted/README.md

 primitives that you may need.
 In particular, these features have been left out:
 - Looping / control flow with `if`: You'll have to build these.
 It's not as hard as you might think :smile:
 - State machines: Make it yourself :smile:
-- Non-wire variables: Implementing these would be prohibitively hard and it goes against hte philosophy of do-it-yourself.
+- Non-wire variables: Implementing these would be prohibitively hard and it goes against the philosophy of do-it-yourself.
 Take a look at higher-level templating language if this is really something that you need.